fluxcd/image-reflector-controller/docs/design.md

 ### Integration

-The automation controller creates these as indicated by information from its specificaiton and the repository it looks at; and it consults these resources when constructing `UpdateJob` resources to run.
+The automation controller creates these as indicated by information from its specification and the repository it looks at; and it consults these resources when constructing `UpdateJob` resources to run.

 ### Design notes